isomerpages/mlaw-me/pages/Frequently Asked Questions.md

 Enforcement Officer (MEO)’s services in the first phase of implementation.
 This fee will be charged after the MEO report is submitted to FJC.</p>
 <p></p>
-<p>If you have difficulty paying the fees, please contact the Maintenance
+<p>If you have difficulty paying the fees, please contact the MEO <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/contactminlaw</a>,
-Enforcement Officer at <a rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/contactminlaw</a>, or call 1800-2255-529*.</p>
+or call 1800-2255-529*.</p>
 <p></p>
 <p>*Airtime charges may apply to calls made from mobile phones to ‘1800’